lestewartt/BIOL5173P/README.md

 To run this script, please update the 'pt_folder' and 'hcw_folder' file paths (lines 41 & 43) to the appropriate directory where this data is stored.
 This script can be run successfully as long as there is one pair of pt and hcw data input

+Files can be accessed from the 'Simulation_Test_Data' folder

 File path to patient simulation data folder
 <!-- start:code block -->